saphety-developers/api-notebooks/dcn-sandbox/markdowns/welcome.md

 This obligation applies to large companies from **January 1st/2021**, and for small, medium and micro companies from **January 1st/2024**.

-Technical specifications for UBL2.1 CIUS-PT XML format was defined by eSPap and they are published here:[eSPap - SPFin - Fatura Eletrónica ](https://www.espap.gov.pt/FrontEnd/Paginas/Areas/SP_Fin/SP_Fin_NormasFEAP_tpl_1.aspx)
+Technical specifications for UBL2.1 CIUS-PT XML format was defined by eSPap and they are published here: [eSPap - SPFin - Fatura Eletrónica ](https://www.espap.gov.pt/FrontEnd/Paginas/Areas/SP_Fin/SP_Fin_NormasFEAP_tpl_1.aspx)

 **PDF invoices**
 From **January 1st/2024**, sending invoices in PDF format, must be done using the authentication of documents through a **Qualified Digital Certificate**, otherwise, they cease to have legal validity.